the balkan Peaks

-Journey through the spectacular Balkan mountains and villages with us.
+Journey through the spectacular Balkan mountains and remote villages with us.

-Explore the rugged wild beauty, and glorious mountain peaks of the Western Balkans.
-We will journey along shepherd paths through mountain terrain in three countries- Albania, Kosovo, and Montenegro.
-Each morning will start with a mindfulness meditation before we head off to unveil breathtaking alpine vistas, crystal-clear lakes, waterfalls, and remote villages.
+Explore the rugged wild beauty, and glorious mountain peaks of the Western Balkans in a small group of adventurers like yourself.
+We will journey along shepherd paths through mountain terrain in two countries- Albania and Montenegro.
+Each morning we head off to unveil breathtaking alpine vistas, crystal-clear lakes, waterfalls, and remote villages.
 Each night we will be immersed in the local culture while staying at charming mountain guesthouses with time for reflection and connection.
 This once inaccessible hidden treasure, promises us an authentic, off-the-beaten-path experience like no other.

 • permits for all border crossings